I. GENERAL POLICY

 III.
 RECORDS CUSTODIAN

-Inquiries regarding student records should first be made to the Vice President for Student Services and inquiries regarding personnel records should first be made to the Director of Human Resources.
-For clarification as to electronic records, see Policy 7.1.3 – Electronic Records Retention.
+The College’s overall records custodian is the Vice President of Instruction and Student Services and inquiries regarding the College’s records should be directed to this office; however, inquiries regarding student records should first be made to the Dean of Student Services and inquiries regarding personnel records should first be made to the Director of Human Resources.
+For clarification as to electronic records, see Policy 7.3 – Electronic Records Retention.

 VI.
 LITIGATION HOLD